sm-adil/purchase.co/README.md

 ## Project setup

 To test the project in local machine PHP, MySQL database are needed to be installed in the system.
 We can do this by simply installing XAMPP or WAMP or MAMP software in our systems.
+Check out the project in action in [purchase.co](http://purchase-co.000webhostapp.com/).

 - After installing the above software, we need to import the sample data into our MySQL database.
 - Clone the project into your machine.